NEW UX HIGH-SPEED MILL → EXPLORE NOW

 There are several advantages and benefits to EDM small hole drilling.

-What Is Sinker EDM?
+What is sinker EDM?

 In sinker EDM, a custom tool-electrode (often referred to as just the electrode) approaches the workpiece-electrode (often referred to as just the workpiece), and a series of sparks—referred to as EDM pulses—between the electrode and the workpiece remove material from the workpiece while the electrode machines the workpiece into the desired shape.